Home Road Cycling [Tested] Deviate Claymore: Maximizing Damage with the Deviate Claymore

 The solid (read: no interruptions from pivots) rear triangle features loads of rear tire clearance.
 Pictured here with a 2.4″ Wide Trail tire, there is still plenty of room to spare for muck and mud.
 This is likely a byproduct of stuff designed in the Scottish Highlands, where conditions are often less than balmy.

 While I’ll get into the Claymore’s on trail nature remoter down, I did want to write one minor technical issue I had with it out of the gate.
 Early on in my testing I sheared 2 derailleur hangers on impacts so minor that I didn’t plane notice them while riding.
-I reached out to Deviate and they notified me that they updated the hanger and sent me a couple of new ones.
+I reached out to deviate claymore review and they notified me that they updated the hanger and sent me a couple of new ones.
 As you could imagine, the new reinforced version is the one pictured whilom on the left – sans relief.
 Once the new one was installed I had no increasingly issues.

 I quite liked Deviate’s super wipe cable/hose routing which runs externally through the front triangle in a groove under the downtube.
 It’s quiet and rattle free, plus it’s a mechanic’s dream come true and it looks stealthy.
 Bonus points for the zipper doubling as an whatsit mount toward the seat tube.
 I’m not really a stickler for internal routing…If a trademark can pull off a wipe looking, quiet external routing I’m all for it!